zhangshen20/horse-racing-dashboard/README.md

 ## Installation

-- Download the source by _git clone url_
+- Download the source by _https://github.com/zhangshen20/horse-racing-dashboard.git_
 - Deploy the application to a website provider.

 ## Deployment Steps (heroku)